jay-see-jay/aer-technical/README.md

 ### Setup

 First install dependencies and make sure the correct version of Node is being used.
-There is a .nvmrc file so, if you use nvm simply run:
+There is a .nvmrc file, if you use nvm simply run:

 ```shell
 nvm use